 Michael L. Barna, Trading System Lab’s Founder

 Michael L. Barna is Trading System Lab’s founder and President.
-Mike received a Bachelor of Science in Mathematics from Arizona State University, a Master of Science in Astronautical and Aeronautical Engineering from Stanford University, holds or has held a Series 3 Commodity Brokers License, a Series 30 Branch Office Manager License, a California Real Estate License, a National Futures Association Commodity Trading Advisor designation and 12 FAA pilot licenses or ratings.
+Mike received a Bachelor of Science in Mathematics from Arizona State University, a Master of Science in Astronautical and Aeronautical Engineering from Stanford University, holds or has held a Series 3 Commodity Brokers License, a Series 30 Branch Office Manager License, a California Real Estate License, a National Futures Association Commodity Trading Advisor designation, an FCC Technicians License, a Commercial Drone Pilots License and 12 additional FAA Pilot Licenses or Ratings.

 His background included work as a Senior Vice President for Regency Stocks and Commodity Fund, LP, and engineering and management positions in several large Fortune 500 defense firms where he developed ramjet, missile, and space based laser defense systems.
 His work included the use of Artificial Intelligence (AI) algorithms as a means to enhance various guidance and control systems.